tuminguyen/kubeflow-custom-tinyYOLOV3/README.md

 - kfp library. *Install by:*``` pip install kfp```

 ## Custom parameters
-There are 11 parameters in total that need to be configured before starting a run.
+There are 12 parameters in total that need to be configured before starting a run.
 Some of them have no default values, some have.
 However, we still can change it if needed.

 1. with_gpu | int
     - *meaning:* train with GPUs or not
     - *values:* 0 or 1
     - *default:* 0 (no GPU)
 2. print_training | int
-    - *meaning:* print the training output or not (iter, loss, avg loss, etc.,).
+    - *meaning:* print the training output or not (iter, loss, avg loss, etc.,)
     - *values:* 0 or 1
     - *default:* 1 (print)
 3. n_iters | int
     - *meaning:* number of training iteration.
-After this iter, the training process will stop/done.
+After this iter, the training process will stop/done
     - *default:* 500
 4. n_clasess | int
     - *meaning:* number of classes in the dataset